aaronbloomfield/ccc/hws/tokens/index.md

 #### Part 1, task 6: Send me some money!

 You need to transfer some amount of your cryptocurrency.
-The address to transfer it to in on the Collab landing page.
+The address to transfer it to in on the Canvas landing page.
 This should be through the `transfer()` function (NOT `approve()`).
 You should transfer me exactly 10.0 of your token cryptocurrency.
 So if you have 8 decimals, then you will transfer 1,000,000,000 (which is $10 \ast 10^8$) total units.
 Save the transaction hash of where you sent me your cryptocurrency, as you will need to submit that value.

 ### Part 2: ERC-721 Non-Fungible Token